Stoke-on-Trent railway station: Local transport

 Local bus services stop at two bus stops on the main road, Station Road.
-Companies that provide services from the Station are First Potteries, D&G Buses and Arriva, serving Hanley, Stoke, and Newcastle town centres, and also Keele University.
+Companies that provide services from the Station are First Potteries, D&G Buses and Arriva, serving Hanley, Stoke-on-Trent, and Newcastle-under-Lyme town centres, and also Keele University.
 Most services connect at Hanley bus station with services covering most of North Staffordshire.

-In October 2020, Stoke on Trent City Council proposed a tram network.
+In October 2020, Stoke-on-Trent City Council proposed a tram network.
 Stoke Station would connect to Hanley, with onward trams to Tunstall and Burslem.

 University Quarter

 The university has expanded rapidly in recent years and a large area to north-east of Stoke-on-Trent station is now seen as a developing University Quarter, and now absorbs the relocated sixth-form college previously sited a mile or so to the south at Fenton, and the main further education college just to the north, and possibly also the Burslem campus of Stoke-on-Trent College.
 This £150m "quarter" regeneration will also entail investment in the immediate surroundings of the railway station.